On January 16th 2018, NHS England issued a Specialised Services Circular, entitled:

 It states that “regulatory guidance and NHS England’s current commissioning protocol supports a decision by a GP to accept a request made by a private on-line medical service to assume responsibility for prescribing, and for monitoring and testing, in cases where the GP is assured that the recommendation is made by an expert gender specialist working for a provider that offers a safe and effective service.”

-In order to provide the necessary reassurance to GPs currently working with our service, or who may be considering working with our service, I have outlined my professional expertise which qualifies me to treat transgender patients.
+In order to provide the necessary reassurance to GPs uncertain about providing transgender healthcare or working in a shared care arrangement, I have outlined my professional expertise which qualified me to treat transgender patients.

 Dr Mike Webberley

 I am a highly experienced and respected Consultant Physician of 23 years’ standing and 34 years of service to the NHS.
 My scope of practice has been fully discussed through my appraisals, the last of which was with Professor Anil Dhawan, Professor of Paediatrics at Kings College Hospital, London.

 I am more than adequately qualified in terms of credentials, years of practise and experience to diagnose, medically manage, and surgically refer, transgender patients.
 I act within my professional competency at all times.

 I qualified in 1982 and my postgraduate training was undertaken in Birmingham.

 I spent 2 years working for Professors Ken Taylor and Ronald Fletcher in endocrinology, before moving sideways into Gastroenterology.
 Dr Ronald Fletcher was a highly skilled endocrinologist and had particular interest in hypogonadism and delayed puberty and so I gained considerable experience in this field and in particular, hormone treatment.
 During this time I published twice in this specialty and indeed have published widely in many fields.